Preserving Personal Collections

 - Caring for Your Family Archives (National Archives)

-- How to Care for...
-(Canadian Conservation Institute)
+- Care of Objects and Collections (Canadian Conservation Institute)

 - Don't Throw it Away!
 A Manual for Small Organizations (University of Illinois at Chicago)